Ladies Before Gentlemen

-Ladies Before Gentlemen was an American television series that was broadcast on the DuMont Television Network between February and May 1951.
+Ladies Before Gentlemen is an American television series that aired on the DuMont Television Network from February 28 to May 2, 1951.
 It was a panel show which featured discussions of male and female perspectives on a variety of topics.
 Moderated by Ken Roberts, the program aired from February 28 to May 2, 1951.
 The series was produced by Henry Misrock.

 Format

 The program's game show structure pitted a female guest against a six-man panel, with the guest defending the woman's point of view on a topical issue.
 Panelists included Harvey Stone, Dick Joseph, Fred Robbins, Robert Sylvester, and John Kullers.